Workflow GuideExecution Planning

 Recommended next step

-Research Copilot can take How to Use Regulatory Universal Timelines from getting cited answers and faster research on this topic to a reusable workflow inside Sorena.
-Teams working on How to Use can keep owners, evidence, and next steps aligned without copying this guide into separate documents.
+Research Copilot can turn Regulatory Universal Timelines into a reusable workflow inside Sorena.
+Teams can keep owners, evidence, and next steps aligned without copying this guide into separate documents.

 Primary sources